 "No, I'm not," Helen answered.
 "But I swear, if I ever find out you approached my daughter in any way, you will not have time to live to regret it.
 I may not have the talents she has, but if there is ever a next time, I can take you down with something far worse than a ham."

-The four of them, Matthew, Mr. Brown, Frank and Willemina talked in low tones after they’d sent Regan and Tom on their way.
-They all disbanded quickly, leaving Willemina to offer an explanation of sorts to Helen Belden.
+The four of them, Matthew, Mr. Brown, Frank and Willemina talked in low tones after they'd sent Regan and Tom on their way.
+They all disbanded quickly, leaving Willemina to offer an explanation to Helen Belden.

 "Let me make some tea," she suggested as she shut the door behind the men.
 "I think you could use it."